Sebastien-Raguideau/GastroPak_Workshop/Bash_cli_intro.md

 Here is a practical example:
 If you look inside the overly long, rubbish named folder you will see a file named assembly_summary_refseq.txt.
 It is a summary of refseq genomes references, all metadata and download links.

-Use `less -s` to look at the first few lines
+Use `less -S` to look at the first few lines

 *Practical1: how big is it? how many lines are there?
 How many columns?*